openvinotoolkit/open_model_zoo/demos/object_detection_demo/python/README.md

 Input/output options:
   --loop                Optional.
 Enable reading the input in a loop.
   -o OUTPUT, --output OUTPUT
                         Optional.
-Name of output to save.
+Name of the output file(s) to save.
   -limit OUTPUT_LIMIT, --output_limit OUTPUT_LIMIT
                         Optional.
 Number of frames to store in output.
                         If 0 is set, all frames are stored.